Nightwind416/Derail-Valley-Twitch-Chat-Mod/README.md

 ## Features

+- Seamless Twitch Integration: Automatic login and virtually hands free operation, once a token is aquired and saved.
-- Real-Time Twitch Chat Integration: Display messages from your Twitch chat directly in the game.
+- Real-Time Chat Display: Incoming chat messages are displayed directly in the game.
+  - Top left corner for 'flat screen' players and hovering a few feet out around eye level for VR players.
+- Standard Messages: Welcome, Info, and Commands messages can be individually toggled and edited.
+- Timed Messages: Edit and automatically send up to 10 unique announcements tat pre-determined intervals.
-- Subscriber Alerts: Get notified when someone subscribes.
+- Follower & Subscriber Alerts: Get notified when someone follows or subscribes.
 - Message Logging: Keeps a detailed log of all chat interactions for post-stream review.
-- Automatic Chat Notifications: Display important announcements to chat periodically to keep your audience informed.
-Seamless Twitch Connection: Easy setup using a credentials file for secure access.

 ## Twitch Credentials

-Open and edit the credentials.json file:

-- username - replace with your Twitch username
-- token - replace with your Twitch token
-- channel - replace with the Twitch channel name you want to join (typically the same as your username, but lowercase)
+Aquire a token:

+- To be completed...

 ## Settings

-Open and edit the settings.json file:

-- message_duration - how long you want messages to display on screen (in seconds)
+- Display Duration:

 ## Messages

-Open and edit the twitch_messages.json file:

-- The welcome message will display once the client logs into the channel
+- Welcome Message: Will be sent to the channel
-- You can save up to 10 pre typed messages to send at pre-determined intervals
+- Info Message: You can save up to 10 pre typed messages to send at pre-determined intervals
-- Each message can have a separate timer
+- Command Message: Each message can have a separate timer
 - Set a timer to 0 to disable that specific message

 ## Conflicts

-- Minor non-breaking conflict if you are also using [Dispatcher (Continued)](https://www.nexusmods.com/derailvalley/mods/743)
+- Note if you are also using [Dispatcher (Continued)](https://www.nexusmods.com/derailvalley/mods/743)
-- If you hold or look at a Job, any current Twitch messages will be removed.
-Any new Twitch messages that come in while holding or looking at a Job will only show for about 1-2 seconds.
-- Twitch messages received while not looking at or holding a Job are unaffected.
+- The popup ....

 ## VR Note